ora0600/cpe53-singlenodeonaws/README.md

 ## adapt terraform script to your environment
-in main.tf change your data of
+adapt the varibales file to your setup:
 * instance_type = "t2.large"
 * key_name      = "your-key"
 * vpc_security_group_ids = ["your security group id"]
 * subnet_id = "your subnet id"
+* vpc_private_ip = "private IP fit to the subnet.
 I defined a fixed private IP.
 So, choose the right subnet, so that private IP fits into the IP range of your subnet.

-Please change also variables.tf with your data.

 * variable "aws_access_key"
 * variable "aws_secret_key"
 * variable "aws_region"

 ## execute terraform
 If done install terraform on your computer and execute